About Statewide Database

 Berkeley, CA 94720-7200

-Statewide Database staff are available to give presentations on the data and their use.
-Please contact us with feedback, suggestions, or any questions via e-mail or by phone at (510) 642-9086 or to make an appointment to drop by our offices.
+Statewide Database staff are available to give presentations on our data and their use.
+Please contact us with feedback, suggestions, or any questions via e-mail ([email protected]), by phone at (510) 642-9086, or to make an appointment to drop by our offices.

 The History of the Statewide Database

-The information in the Statewide Database is a public resource and available free of charge to anyone interested in the political and demographic make-up of the State of California.
+Statewide Database’s data are a public resource and available free of charge to anyone interested in the political and demographic make-up of the State of California.